dlhandsome/vue-router-interceptor/README.md

-# vuex-router-interceptor
+# vue-router-interceptor

-Effortlessly interceptor your router by vuex store
+Effortlessly interceptor your router